 Failure to use safety belts and child safety seats is one of the leading causes of motor vehicle injuries and deaths in this country, despite NHTSA estimates that safety belts are more than 43.5% effective in preventing fatality crashes.
-Nearly 50% of Georgia's fatally injured vehicle occupants in 2003 were unrestrained during their crash.
+Nearly 50% of Georgia's fatally injured vehicle occupants in 2005 were unrestrained during their crash.
 A significant number of those victims could have survived if they had just buckled up.
-Although Georgia had the highest recorded safety belt usage rate in the southeast in 2004, an overall decrease is anticipated for 2005, creating a need for a continuing public awareness campaign through Paid Media in conjunction with high profile enforcement measures.
+Although Georgia had the highest recorded safety belt usage rate in the southeast in 2005, sustaining this number is creating a need for a continuing public awareness campaign through Paid Media in conjunction with high profile enforcement measures.